askthecode/documentation/docs/features/files/file-creation.md

 1. **Select the Repository and Branch**: Initiate by choosing the GitHub repository URL where the new file will be created.
 Consider creating a new branch for these changes to maintain the stability of the project's mainline.

+!!!info Caution
+Creating files directly in the default branch is not prohibited but can is highly discouraged.
+For a safer development process, it's **highly recommended** to perform changes in a new branch.
+Creating a new branch for your edits isolates changes, simplifies review, and reduces the risk of unintentionally affecting the project's stability.
+Please, consider using a dedicated branch for any updates or modifications.
+!!!

 2. **Provide File Details**: Specify the path and name for the new file, including the directory structure if it should be nested within specific folders.

 3. **Incorporate GPT Interaction Results**: Ask AskTheCode GPT to generate a required content and store it to the file.
 This could be code, documentation, or any other project-relevant content.